 ECSP Report 4 includes pieces on the role of environmental degradation in population displacement; U.S. population policy since the Cairo conference; and a synthesis of the connection between environmental transformation and conflict.
 Complete report.

 Issue 19: The Integration Imperative: How to Improve Development Programs by Linking Population, Health, and EnvironmentJul 07, 2011

 Author Roger-Mark De Souza provides some observations from his decade-long experience with emerging population-health-environment (PHE) projects around the world, and offers recommendations for future directions.

 Excerpts from recent official statements in which environmental issues are cited in the context of security institutions and national interests, and reviews by experts of new publications.

 The 13th issue of the Environmental Change and Security Program Report details the non-traditional security threats and opportunities facing the world today.
-Cover and Table of Contents.
+Complete report.

-The 2000 issue of the ECSP Report features commentaries on commentaries address environment, population, and conflict; and trade and the environment.
+The 1999 issue of the ECSP Report includes features on population, urbanization, environment, and security; agriculture and conflict; and environmental change, security, and social conflicts in the Brazilian Amazon.
 Complete report.